HenriquesLab/PhotoFiTT/README.md

 A Quantitative Framework for Assessing Phototoxicity in Live-Cell

 # General description of the workflow
-PhotoFiTT was designed to quantitatively analyse the imapct that fluorescence light excitation has in the cell behaviour.
+PhotoFiTT was designed to quantitatively analyse the impact that fluorescence light excitation has in cell behaviour.
 PhotoFiTT focuses on three different measurements: (1) Identified pre-mitotic cells, (2) Cell size dynamics and (3) Cell activity.
 These are the steps to follow to replicate the analysis:
 ### Deep learning based analysis
-Follow these steps to detect cell and pre-mitotic rounding events in the data.
+Follow these steps to detect cells and pre-mitotic rounding events in the data.
 1. Cell Detection and Quantification (deep learning-based image analysis: This processing is only applied to the first time point of each video.
    - Virtual Staining: Use ZeroCostDL4Mic/DL4MicEverywhere Pix2Pix notebook to train a virtual staining model that infers cell nuclei.
 Analyse the first frame of each video.
    - Nuclei Segmentation: Use ZeroCostDL4Mic/DL4MicEverywhere 2D StarDist notebook to apply the pretrained StarDist-versatile model to segment individual nuclei in the virtually stained images.